Upgrades for your Yamaha Disklavier! Where to Start?

 First, you’ll need to download a copy of the new firmware, and you’ll need a USB stick.

-If you have any difficulties, I’ve attached a PDF of their instructions below.
+If you have any difficulties, I’ve embedded a link to their instructions PDF below.
 You’ll need to start with “Downloading the Update Program using a PC and USB Flash Memory” on page three.

 If you have a previous generation of Disklavier and haven’t updated its firmware since October 2020, it is absolutely necessary to update it before attempting to connect to the internet.
 Your Disklavier will tell you it isn’t connected to the internet, regardless of what you do, until the firmware is updated.
 I have additional information on updating the firmware on the Disklavier E3 (DKC-800 / DKC-850).
 I can also help with updating the firmware on the Disklavier Mark IV, and can even provide you with the media.

-They do have one drawback: Connecting them to Wi-Fi networks can be confusing and difficult.
-Yamaha provides the UD-WL01 adapter, but this is not an intuitive device: Is your Disklavier acting as an access point for other devices, or is it connecting to your Wi-Fi as a client?
+They do have one drawback: Connecting your Disklavier to Wi-Fi networks can be confusing and difficult.
+Yamaha provides the UD-WL01 adapter, but this is not an intuitive device: Is your Disklavier acting as an access point for other devices, or are you connecting your Disklavier to Wi-Fi as a client?
 Is it doing both?
 Can you tell from the instructions what you’re expected to do, and how you’re supposed to use the Disklavier and connect to the internet at the same time?

-I’m sharing an incredibly elegant, simple way to hook up Yamaha Disklaviers.
+I’m sharing an incredibly elegant, simple way to connect Yamaha Disklaviers to the internet.
 You don’t have to worry about reconnecting it if you change your Wi-Fi password or buy a new router.
 You can set it up quickly, and it works in most houses.

 Supplies